 Mark Dobson: is the People’s Warden, elected by parishioners as their representative.
 Mark is a busy lawyer, but enjoys having time to chat, and to sing in the choir.

 Ally Sewell is Vicar’s Warden.
 Her main role at St Peter’s is to offer Anne much appreciated support.
 She loves gardening, and has contributed many hours to designing and nurturing the plants around our building.
 In addition, she works at Massey University in education.

 We are fortunate to have a team of clergy regularly rostered for services.
 You may meet –

 Geneth Davies, priest, on the pastoral care team, regularly at morning prayer

 Ross Downes, priest and builder

-Amy Houben, priest assistant with a license to offer ministry with rest home communities.
-She is married to Tony and they have a four and a half year old son named Oran.
+Amy Houben, priest assistant with a license to offer ministry with rest home communities and leads the pastoral care team She is married to Tony and they have a young son named Oran.